-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Intercity Transit, as of December 31, 2019, and the changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Intercity Transit, as of December 31, 2020, and the changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Matters of Emphasis
+Matter of Emphasis

-As discussed in Note 11 to the financial statements, in February 2020, a state of emergency was declared that could have a negative financial effect on the Authority.
+As discussed in Note 11 to the financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the Authority is unknown.
+Management's plans in response to this matter are also described in Note 11.
 Our opinion is not modified with respect to this matter.